carlosplf/br_data_inspector/backend/README.md

 #### Logs and Downloads:

-It's needed to change the path to the `logs` folder at `/backend/collector/collector.py` and change the path to `downloads` at `collector/report_downloader/report_downloader.py` and `/backend/collector/collector.py`.
+It's needed to check and change the path to the `logs` folder at `/backend/collector/collector.py` and change the path to `downloads` at `collector/report_downloader/report_downloader.py` and `/backend/collector/collector.py`.

 #### Python requirements: